top of page

 Habitat: Deeper water (particularly rivers) around Philadelphia

-Description: Females brown with black bill and white band at the base of the bill.
+Description: Females brown with black bill and a white band at the base of the bill.
 Males have a gray back, white sides, black chest, neck, and head.
 The heads are rounded, unlike the lesser scaup.

 ringneckduck_edited.jpg